bazelbuild/bazel-skylib/docs/collections_doc.md

 collections.flatten(<a href="#collections.flatten-iterable">iterable</a>)
 </pre>

-Flattens an iterable to the sum of those iterables.
+Flattens an iterable to the sum of the elements with a starting value of [].

 This behaves like collapsing the first dimension of the iterable.